lmc297/BTyper/archive/btyper-2.3.0-README.md

 Minimum query coverage for nucleotide database.
 Optional argument for use with virulence typing using a nucleotide database (-\-virulence True -\-virulence_database nuc).
 Specify the minimum percent coverage needed for a virulence gene to be considered present in a sequence when using a nucleotide database.
 Default is set to 90.

 **-b/-\-anib [True or False]**
 Average nucleotide identity blast (ANIb).
-Performs ANIb using the algorithm described in the "Average Nucleotide Identity BLAST (ANIb)" section below, treating the input genome as the query and selected *B. cereus* group genomes as references (see -b_db/-\-anib_db option below).
+Performs ANIb using the algorithm described in the "Average Nucleotide Identity BLAST (ANIb) Q&A" section below, treating the input genome as the query and selected *B. cereus* group genomes as references (see -b_db/-\-anib_db option below).
 Reports reference genome with the highest ANIb value.
 Default is set to False.
+Note: ANIb is a good method for predicting bacterial species.
+However, running ANIb (-\-anib True) will significantly increase your analysis time.
+For example: a single *B. cereus* group draft genome (-\-draft_genome) takes under 10 seconds to analyze using BTyper's default settings; using -\-anib True (with the default published genome database), it takes about 1 minute.

 **-b_db/-\-anib_db [published or effective]** Reference genome database to use for ANIb.
 Optional argument for use with ANIb (-\-anib True).
 Specify reference genomes for ANIb calculation: published for 18 published *Bacillus cereus* group species, or effective to use the published database plus 21 effective *Bacillus* cereus group species that have been proposed in the literature but not published as a novel species (39 species total).
 Default is set to published.
+Note: Running ANIb with the effective species genome database (-\-anib_db effective) will significantly increase your analysis time.
+For example: a single *B. cereus* group draft genome (-\-draft_genome) takes about 1 minute to run using the published (default) genome database; using -\-anib_db effective, it takes about 2 minutes.

 **-m/-\-mlst [True or False]**
 Multilocus sequence typing (MLST).
 Performs MLST using nucleotide blast (blastn) and the *Bacillus cereus* MLST scheme from PubMLST.
 Reports highest-scoring alleles using BLAST bit score and their associated sequence type, if available.
 Default is set to True.